 In 1854, Samuel and Rebecca McClellan Collins deeded 1.28 acres to Beavercreek Township, Greene County, for the purpose of building a schoolhouse.
 The first two schoolhouses were constructed of stone with fireplaces for heat.
 Collins neighborhood children in first through eighth grade were educated in the present red brick building until 1944, when decreased enrollment forced Xenia Township to close the school.
 Virgil and Helen Bryson Brantley, great-granddaughter of Samuel and Rebecca Collins, purchased the school property in 1982 and began the restoration of the vandalized and deteriorated schoolhouse.
 The pony/coal shed and privies were rebuilt on their foundations.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Col. Daniel Boone (approx. 2.6 miles away); Old Chillicothe (approx. 2.6 miles away); Site of Old Chillicothe (approx. 2.6 miles away); Ten Kentucky Soldiers Memorial (approx. 2.6 miles away); U Mkvwalamakufewa Tikvmfa / Memorial to Tecumtha (approx. 2.7 miles away); The Bullskin Trail (approx. 2.9 miles away); Kenton's Gantlet [Gauntlet] (was approx. 2.9 miles away but has been reported missing. ); The Sexton Point (approx. 2.9 miles away).
+Col. Daniel Boone (approx. 2.6 miles away); Old Chillicothe (approx. 2.6 miles away); Site of Old Chillicothe (approx. 2.6 miles away); Ten Kentucky Soldiers Memorial (approx. 2.6 miles away); U Mkvwalamakufewa Tikvmfa / Memorial to Tecumtha (approx. 2.7 miles away); Yellow Springs (approx. 2.9 miles away); The Bullskin Trail (approx. 2.9 miles away); The Sexton Point (approx. 2.9 miles away).

 Credits.
 This page was last revised on July 28, 2021.
 It was originally submitted on December 2, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
 This page has been viewed 2,808 times since then and 320 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on December 2, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.